Muokkaa

 Facets can help you find what you're looking for, while ensuring that you don't get zero results.
 As a developer, facets let you expose the most useful search criteria for navigating your search index.

-Faceting is enabled on a field-by-field basis in an index definition when you set the "facetable" attribute to true.
+Facets are enabled on a field-by-field basis in an index definition when you set the "facetable" attribute to true.

-The following example of the "hotels" sample index shows "facetable" and "filterable" on low cardinality fields that contain single values or short phrases: "Category", "Tags", "Rating".
+The following example of the hotels sample index shows "facetable" and "filterable" on low cardinality fields that contain single values or short phrases: "Category", "Tags", "Rating".

 {